B83C/Latching_relay_controller/README.md

 Timing control circuit:
 ![Timing control circuit](imgs/pcb_schematic_sn74hc74.png)

+# Scripts
+The esphome script to drive the circuit is located under `esphome/qswitch.yaml`.

 # Todos
 - Shrink the pcb dimensions even more
 - Revamp the design with more easily accessible and cheaper components